Who Knew There Are Two Types of Massage Therapists?

 blog_post_image.png

 Such a touchy subject, I know.
-I’m going to approach in the best way that I can neutrally.
+I’m going to approach it in the best way that I can, neutrally.

 Do you know what separates a RPT (Registered Massage Therapist) and an LMT (Licensed Massage Therapist) in the state of Maryland?

-It’s been a battle for decades in Maryland amongst massage therapists but so many of the general public have no idea.
-It is really coming to a division since LMT’s were just announced to be able to return to work per the government, because an LMT can work in a medical setting and RMT’s are not yet while in our state of emergency during CoVid-19
+It’s been a battle for decades in Maryland amongst massage therapists, but so many of the general public have no idea.
+It is coming to a division since LMTs were just announced to be able to return to work per the government, because LMTs can work in a medical setting, and RMTs are not yet, while in our state of emergency during COVID-19

 What is the difference?